demmonico/tf-modules-aws-sm-secret/README.md

     git remote add upstream git@github.com:demmonico/terraform-modules-template.git && \
     git push -u origin master && git push --all

-    # so later you can sync with the original repo
+    # so later you can be synced with the original repo
     git fetch upstream && \
     git merge upstream/master
   ```